spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 !SLIDE

-What do we do when there is no externs available or the default externs don't cover the library?

-Two ways to escape the pit of despair
+# Caught in the Pit of Despair
+## Only most popular libraries are readily usable

+!SLIDE

+# We can escape the Pit Of Despair

-- Externs inference
+- ClojureScript Externs inference
 - `cljs-oops` library
 !SLIDE

 # Externs Inference